dstructs/data-frame/README.md

 - 	`rownames`: `array` of row names.
 If not provided, each row name defaults to the row index.
 - 	`colnames`: `array` of column names.
 If not provided, each column name defaults to the column index.

-To specify `options` at instantiation,
+To specify `options` at instantiation, provide an options `object`.

 ``` javascript
 var data = [